supboiii552/supernatural/README.md

-**!DEPRECIATED! !DEPRECIATED! !DEPRECIATED! !DEPRECIATED! !DEPRECIATED! !DEPRECIATED! !DEPRECIATED! !DEPRECIATED! !DEPRECIATED!
+**!DEPRECIATED! !DEPRECIATED! !DEPRECIATED! !DEPRECIATED! !DEPRECIATED! !DEPRECIATED! !DEPRECIATED! !DEPRECIATED!**

-REPLACED BY VELOXIS PLAYER**
+**REPLACED BY VELOXIS PLAYER**

 this is a site that was the catalyst to making Veloxis, and it is only meant to stream supernatural, where as Veloxis can stream almost any show seamlessly.